-HUMN-1270 - Rock Music: A Cultural Perspective - (4.00 Credit hours)
+HUMN-1270 - Rock Music: A Cultural Perspective - 4.00 credit hours

 This introductory course studies the development of rock music and its influence on society.
 The course includes basic music terminology as well as representative styles and artists that had major impacts on rock music and on society.
-(3 contact hours)
+(4 contact hrs)

-HUMN-1300 - Theater Arts - (4.00 Credit hours)
+HUMN-1300 - Theater Arts - 4.00 credit hours